Skip to content

 conn.commit()

-Exercise 1: Select all experiments with accuracy above 0.90:
+Show all experiments with accuracy above 0.90:

 SELECT * FROM experiments WHERE accuracy > 0.90;

-Exercise 2: Find the average accuracy per model:
+Find the average accuracy per model:

-SELECT model_name, AVG(accuracy) as avg_accuracy
+SELECT model_name, AVG(accuracy) AS avg_accuracy

 FROM experiments